 Step 4 – Repeat

-Repeat for the other petals.
+Repeat for the other petals of the DIY fabric flowers.
 If your fabric is really thick you may find that you only need 5 petals instead of the 6.
 For thin fabric, you may need an extra petal.
 Play around a bit and see what you like the look of.

 Step 5 -Tie

 Pull tight and tie the ends of the thread in a double knot.
 Knot again just to doubly make sure it won’t come undone.
 If your flowers are going to be subject to a lot of wear and tear, you can even put a drop of glue on the knot.

 Glue your felt circle on the back of the flower to hide the messy center.

 Step 7 – Finish

 Glue a bead or button to the front of the flower.
 Buttons with a shank work well as you can nestle it in the hole in the middle.

 Enjoy your DIY fabric flowers.
 You can now glue your flower or sew your flower to necklaces, clothing, hair accessories, brooches and anything else you can think of.

 Here are some links to other styles of DIY flowers and bows.
 Use up scrap fabric to create hair accessories and jewelry.